 I have lectured for years about the different ways of prescribing homeopathic remedies; but, people today still believe there’s only one way.
 Emergency prescribing is different from Acute prescribing; treating miasms is different, you can’t just have one approach, you have to have multiple approaches, there’s, like, 15 different ways: tautopathic, isopathic…the first remedy ever given in homeopathy by Hahnemann was not homeopathic.
 Peruvian bark was an antidote to Peruvian bark poisoning, it was tautopathic.
 So Tautopathy is a big branch in homeopathy that I don’t see being taught anywhere: Arsenic poisoning?
 You give them Arsenicum, and it’s worked for two hundred years.
 If I know someone’s been poisoned by a drug, I give the drug in potency!**

 Well, there you have it!
 That’s what I’ve been advocating.
 By the way, for the benefit of our audience, “tautopathy” means giving the drug that aggravated back to the patient “in potency”.
 Giving Pfizer 1M to someone with vaccine damage is an example of tautopathy.
-I guess many of you didn’t know that Dr. B has written an article on tautopathy.
+I guess many of you didn’t know that Dr. B (Dr. Manish Bhatia) has written an article on tautopathy.
 It’s called, “An Introduction to Tautopathy…” and it starts out like this:

 Tautopathy (Tauto-same) is the method of curing or removing the bad effects of conventional drugs by means of identical potentised drugs.
-For. e.g., If you are suffering from the bad effects or side-effects of the antibiotic Penicillin, you can use potentised Penicillin to remove its side effects.
+For example, if you are suffering from the bad effects or side-effects of the antibiotic Penicillin, you can use potentised Penicillin to remove its side effects.
 This idea has been confirmed not only clinically by large number of homeopaths but has also been studied scientifically.
 There have been studies in which potentised lead and potentised arsenic have been used to promote excretion of the same substances in cases of poisoning.
 The results have shown that such use of potentised substances can help remove the symptoms caused by the toxicity, by enhancing the elimination of the toxin from the tissues.

 Tautopathy is not based on ‘similars’.
 It is not homeopathy but it is pretty close to it.
 It is more in the realm of Isopathy.
 Tautopathic drugs have two advantages –